2024 Office of the Ombuds Report

 Mission and Role

-Our mission is to provide a forum for individuals who interact with FINRA to voice concerns of unfair FINRA practices or treatment.
+Our mission is to provide a forum for individuals who interact with FINRA to voice concerns of potentially unfair FINRA practices or treatment.

-What is a FINRA Ombuds?
+What is FINRA’s Office of the Ombuds?

 Independent